 The SEC has adopted disclosures and reporting requirements for companies whose products contain certain minerals and their derivatives, namely tin, tantalum, tungsten, or gold, known as conflict minerals.
-Companies must report annually whether or not such minerals originate from the Democratic Republic of Congo (DRC) and adjoining countries and in some cases to perform extensive due diligence on their supply chains for such minerals.
+Companies must report annually whether or not such minerals originate from the Democratic Republic of Congo (DRC) and adjoining countries and in some cases perform extensive due diligence on their supply chains for such minerals.
 These requirements could adversely affect the sourcing, availability, and pricing of materials used in the manufacturing of our products.
 In addition, we have incurred additional costs to comply with the disclosure requirements, including cost related to determining the source of any of the relevant minerals used in our products.
 Since our supply chain is complex, the due diligence procedures that we have implemented may not enable us to ascertain with sufficient certainty the origins for these minerals or determine that these minerals are DRC conflict free, which may harm our reputation.
 We may also face difficulties in satisfying customers who may require that our products be certified as DRC conflict free, which could harm our relationships with these customers and/or lead to a loss of revenue.
 These requirements also could have the effect of limiting the pool of suppliers from which we source these minerals, and we may be unable to obtain conflict-free minerals at prices similar to the past, which could increase our costs and adversely affect our manufacturing operations and our profitability.

 Future laws, regulations, or customers may make additional demands on supply chain transparency.
-These demands can include more transparency into the activities of our suppliers with regards to human rights and sustainable sourcing.
+These demands can include more transparency into the activities of our suppliers with regard to human rights and sustainable sourcing.
 We have significant protections in place to ensure we partner with responsible suppliers, but increased demands may cause us to incur increased supply chain costs.
 If we can't satisfy customers' demands, we may lose business, and if we can't meet new regulatory requirements, we may have to alter our sourcing at increased expense.

 We may be adversely affected by failure to comply with regulations of governmental agencies or by the adoption of new regulations.
-Changes in political policy in the United States and certain European countries may also impact global trade or create uncertainty impacting our business.
+Changes in United States trade policy, including the imposition of tariffs and the resulting consequences, as well as other changes in political policy in the United States, China, the U.K., and certain European countries, may also impact global trade or create uncertainty impacting our business.

 Our products are subject to regulation by governmental agencies.
 These regulations govern a wide variety of activities relating to our products, including design and development, product safety, labeling, manufacturing, promotion, sales, and distribution.
 We also operate a global business and are subject to various laws and regulations in the many markets we do business, including those relating to competition, employment and labor practices, international trade, and corruption.
 If we fail to comply with these regulations, or if new regulations are adopted that substantially change existing practice or impose new burdens, we may have to recall products and cease their manufacture and distribution.
 In addition, we could be subject to investigation costs, reputational harm, fines, criminal prosecution, and other damages that could impact our profitability.
-Changes in political policy in the United States and certain European countries may impact global trade or create uncertainty.
-Recently, the United States government formally withdrew from the Trans-Pacific Partnership Agreement, initiated renegotiations of the North American Free Trade Agreement, and threatened tougher trade terms with China and other countries.
-These actions may restrict our access to lower cost countries, cause foreign governments to consider tougher trade terms for U.S. companies, or otherwise create uncertainty in global markets.
-In times of uncertainty, some customers delay investments or defer normal replacement cycles, which could have an adverse impact on our sales.